1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 Creating a service account for GAM step 3

-• Fill the details, paste the email values copied earlier in the ‘Email’ field.
+• Fill in the details, and paste the email values copied earlier in the ‘Email’ field.

 Creating a service account for GAM step 4